 Same Day / Urgent Appointments

 If you are calling for an urgent on-the-day appointment, the receptionists will ask you the reason for your call.
-This is to enable the GP to prioritise those that need to be seen sooner.
+This is to enable the GP to prioritise those that need to be seen sooner or to recommend alternative non-medical advice.

 It is our policy that patients deemed to have an urgent problem are be seen as soon as possible.
 We reserve a number of appointments each day, for these patients.
 It is therefore important that you do not request an urgent appointment unless it is necessary.
 You may not be able to see the doctor of your choice when requesting an urgent appointment.
 Emergency appointments are not available on a Saturday.